k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 # Integrating Secrets Management Services - Configuration

-Fabric supports integration with Secrets Management services, with the intention of not storing secrets in Fabric itself.
+Fabric supports integration with Secrets Management services as they provide several benefits while secrets are not stored in Fabric itself.

 In order to integrate any one of Fabric’s currently supported Secrets Management services, you should configure the config.ini file with the selected Secrets Management service’s properties, along with access and permission details.